Generic Name: ioversol (eye oh VERS ol)

 Some people receiving Optiray 320 have had delayed reactions 30 to 60 minutes after injection.
 Your caregivers will watch you during this time to make sure you do not have unwanted side effects or delayed reactions.

-Optiray 320 can cause unusual results with certain medical tests for up to 16 days after you receive this medicine.
+Optiray 320 can cause unusual results with certain medical tests for up to 16 days after you receive Optiray 320.
 For up to 8 weeks after you receive this medicine, your body may not respond as well as usual to radioactive iodine thyroid treatment.
 Tell any doctor who treats you that have recently received this medicine.